 As far back as I can remember, I've always had a camera in my hand, mainly to take snapshots when I was on holiday, or photos of my family so that I had some lovely memories of them.
-Things changed seven years ago when I moved from Sussex to Norfolk and joined Wayland & District Photographic Club.
+Things changed nine years ago when I moved from Sussex to Norfolk and joined Wayland & District Photographic Club.

 I soon realised I had a passion for photography, and with the help of some of the members, I learnt how to use a DSLR and all about the settings.
 Prior to that I had only ever used Auto mode and took every photo in jpeg.

 Up until recently, I was only interested in landscape photography, especially long exposures on beaches, but I’ve recently taken an interest in street, urban, industrial and portrait.